devtooligan/awesome-huff/README.md

 Initially developed by the [Aztec Protocol](https://github.com/AztecProtocol) team, Huff was created to write [Weierstrudel](https://github.com/AztecProtocol/weierstrudel), an on-chain elliptical curve arithmetic library that requires incredibly optimized code which neither Solidity nor Yul could provide.

-[Huff](https://github.com/huff-language/huffc) was later rewritten by [Jet Jadeja](https://twitter.com/JetJadeja) in Typescript, and is [currently being rewritten again in Rust](https://github.com/huff-language/huff-rs).
+[Huff](https://github.com/huff-language/huffc) was later rewritten by [Jet Jadeja](https://twitter.com/JetJadeja) in Typescript, and recently [it has been rewritten in rust](https://github.com/huff-language/huff-rs).

 Huff can be used to write highly-efficient smart contracts for use in production, or it can serve as a way for beginners to learn more about the EVM.